nichitaa/pokemon-card-memory-game/README.md

 - Besides above, I'd like to make the game "service" agnostic, use it with some predefined image services (not only pokemons or cats)

+A different implementation of card memory game (with a different mechanism of playing) is available here - https://github.com/nichitaa/card-memory-game